Feliway is a funny word, how do I pronounce it?

 What's the difference between Comfort Zone with Feliway, and Feliway?
 I'm confused.

+Yes, it in confusing!
 Feliway is the original name and so we stick with it and use it a lot.
 Feliway is marketed in the US by Farnam/Central Life Sciences who several years ago decided to create a product range for cats and dogs which would contain pheromones manufactured by Ceva Sante Animale.
 They call the series of products Comfort Zone.
-Personally, we stay with the name Feliway because that's the pheromone we want and love.
-It's the name that has been around since 1997.
+But in Spring 2018 we came to question the ethics and integrity of Comfort Zone and Central Garden and Pet so we discontinued that product line and gong forward we will only sell and endorse Feliway from it's original creator, CEVA, which came to the US market in 1997 and we began to carry it at that time.

 Cat Faeries seems really passionate about Feliway.
 Most of your website is devoted to stopping the peeing problem.
 Why is this your passion?